Gastrointestinal

 Abstract:

-: Irritable bowel syndrome (IBS) is a disorder with unknown pathophysiology, although it would appear that stress of different types plays an important role in the onset and development of the disorder.
+Background: Irritable bowel syndrome (IBS) is a disorder with unknown pathophysiology, although it would appear that stress of different types plays an important role in the onset and development of the disorder.
 It affects 10-15% of the general population.
 Currently, anticholinergics and prokinetics are the main therapies.

 Objective: The objective of this study was to examine the effects of sildenafil in an animal model of IBS.